Skip to main navigation menu Skip to main content Skip to site footer

-Nr 34 (2020)
+No. 34 (2020)

-The Financial Independence of the Supreme Audit Institutions in the Light of Regulations of EU Member States
+The financial independence of the supreme audit institutions in the light of regulations of EU Member States

-16 kwietnia 2020
+16 April 2020

 A very important, but also a particularly sensitive area in the relation between the supreme audit institution (SAI) and the executive is the issue of